Choosing Quality Child Care

 Choosing child care is one of the most important decisions a parent/guardian will make.

 It can be hard to find and choose the best care for your child.
-There are different options for licensed child care programs for children 0-5, including:
+There are different options for child care programs for children 0-5, including:

-There are benefits to all of these different types of care, but the signs of quality for all of them are the same.
+There are benefits to all of these different types of care, but the signs of quality for all of them are much the same.

 What is quality child care?